dalenewman/Transformalize.Provider.MySql/README.md

 ### Overview

-This adds an `MySql` provider to Transformalize using [MySql.Data](https://www.nuget.org/packages/MySql.Data/6.10.6).
+This adds an `MySql` provider to Transformalize using [MySql.Data 6.7.9](https://www.nuget.org/packages/MySql.Data/6.7.9).
 It is a plug-in compatible with Transformalize 0.3.4-beta.

 Build the Autofac project and put it's output into Transformalize's *plugins* folder.